- Ollie Robinson leads Sussex amid financial crisis and points deduction

 Fixture list sets demanding early tone

-There will be little room for a gentle start.
-Sussex open with a trip to newly-promoted Leicestershire.
-They then return to Hove to face Warwickshire.
+There will be little room for a gentle start, as Sussex open their campaign with a trip to newly promoted Leicestershire before returning to Hove to face Warwickshire.
+These early fixtures could set the tone for the season, particularly given the external pressures surrounding the club.

-An early break follows.
-June brings important home matches against Glamorgan and Hampshire.
-These games could help build early momentum.
+An early break follows, which may offer a brief opportunity to regroup and assess progress before the schedule intensifies.
+June brings important home matches against Glamorgan and Hampshire, fixtures that could help build early momentum if results go their way.

-Much of the campaign will be shaped away from home.
-Trips to Yorkshire, Surrey and Somerset create a demanding mid-season stretch.
+Much of the campaign will be shaped away from home, with trips to Yorkshire, Surrey and Somerset forming a demanding mid-season stretch that will test both depth and resilience.
+These matches are likely to be pivotal in determining whether Sussex can sustain a competitive push.

-The closing stages look equally tough.
-Sussex face Essex, Surrey, Nottinghamshire and Hampshire in a run that will test their credentials.
+The closing stages look equally tough, as Sussex face Essex, Surrey, Nottinghamshire and Hampshire in a challenging run that will test their credentials against some of the strongest sides in the division.

 You can view the full County Championship 2026 fixtures here.